TomasEkeli/WebApiStart/README.md

 [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) has been added to the project.
 This means that the version is automatically updated based on the git history.
 Control the main numbers of the version in the file `version.json`, in the root of the repository.

+## Monitoring

+Running the devcontainer will set up an Otel -collector, Prometheus and Jaeger.
+With these you can monitor what happens in the application.
+You will find Prometheus at http://localhost:9090 and Jaeger at http://localhost:16686.

+## VSCode pleasantries

+Tasks have been set up to run tests and the application.
+With the task `watch run Backend` you will have a running application that you can connect the debugger to, and the task `watch test Backend.Tests` will run the tests for the Backend and watch for changes.
+Any failing tests will show up in the Problems tab.

 ## TODO
 - [x] ~~Dockerfile~~ Set up docker publish for the Backend
 - [x] Github action